Affine Deligne-Lusztig Varieties of Positive Coxeter Type: Introduction

 Note that the Frobenius $\sigma$ acts on the set of simple reflections $S$ of the finite Weyl group $W$.
-By definition, a \emph{partial $\sigma$-Coxeter element} $w\in W$ is an element that can be written as a product of simple reflections $w = s_1\cdots s_n$ such that the $s_i$ lie in pairwise distinct $\sigma$-orbits\footnote{One may similarly study partial $\sigma$-Coxeter elements in $\widetilde W$, but these elements less interesting.
-Indeed, Coxeter elements in $\widetilde W$ are known to be straight \cite{Speyer2009}.}.
+By definition, a \emph{partial $\sigma$-Coxeter element} $w\in W$ is an element that can be written as a product of simple reflections $w = s_1\cdots s_n$ such that the $s_i$ lie in pairwise distinct $\sigma$-orbits.